christo-mabbs11/bimbus-docs/readme.md

 Overview
 -------------------

 Code Documentation Made Easy.
 Bimbus is a sleek and powerful command line tool crafted with Node.js and fueled by OpenAI's cutting-edge technology.
 Effortlessly generate thorough and comprehensive documentation for your code files.
-Works for all all file types and projects.
+Works for all file types and projects.

 System Requirements
 -------------------